Some Common Legal Terms

 Oath: A sworn statement by a witness that she or he will tell the truth when testifying.

 Standard of Proof: The degree of proof used to prove a fact in court.
-“Beyond a reasonable doubt” is the strictest standard of proof and is used to convict and adult of any crime including rape and incest.
+“Beyond a reasonable doubt” is the strictest standard of proof and is used to convict an adult of any crime including rape and incest.

 Subpoena: A written notice ordering a person to appear in court.